owncloud/ocis/docs/ocis/migration.md

 When an objectstorage is used as the primary storage all file blobs are stored by their file id and a prefix, eg.: `urn:oid:<fileid>`.

+The three types of blobs we need to migrate are stored in
+- `files` for file blobs, the current file content,
+- `files_trashbin` for trashed files (and their versions) and
+- `files_versions` for file blobs of older versions.

+### Filecache table

 In both cases the file metadata, including a full replication of the file tree, is stored in the `oc_filecache`  table of an ownCloud 10 database.
 The primary key of a row is the file id.
 It is used to attach additional metadata like shares, tags, favorites or arbitrary file properties.

 The `filecache` table itself has more metadata: